dlr-gtlab/gtlab-core/README.md

 }
 ```

-To scite the data model: Reitenbach S. and Hollmann C. and Schmeink J.
+To scite the data model approach: Reitenbach S. and Hollmann C. and Schmeink J.
 and Vieweg M. and Otten T. and Haessy J. and Siggel M.

 [Parametric datamodel for collaborative preliminary aircraft engine design, AIAA Scitech 2021 Forum, 2021](https://arc.aiaa.org/doi/10.2514/6.2021-1419)